ashel018/Kuberon/README.md

 - Fixes are preview-first before live application
 - Verification is available after apply

-## Notes

-- The current login/account UI is frontend-level product styling, not secure backend authentication
-- Some UI controls are intentionally placeholder interactions until deeper backend support is added
-- The current app is optimized for local development and demo workflows

 ## Next Logical Upgrades

 - real authentication and user storage